-Dog and puppy vomiting can be very dangerous for your pet, and while we don’t like to talk about it, pet vomit is a fact of life.
-Dogs tend to vomit more readily than almost all other animals.
+A vomiting dog or puppy vomiting can be very dangerous for your pet, and while we don’t like to talk about it, pet vomit is a fact of life.
+A dog throwing up bile–that yellow foamy stuff–often happens on an empty stomach.
+Dogs vomit more readily than almost all other animals.
 (The cats just started snickering . . . ) When we brought a new puppy into our house, we became even more alert to the issue.

 Water Binging Vomit